lechsa/in-person-meeting-notes-app/README.md

 #### Frontend (Expo)

-Create a `.env` file in the project root:

-`.env` values is shared via email
+Create a `.env` file in the project root, you can copy `.env.example` `.env` values for frontend is shared via email

 ```env
 EXPO_PUBLIC_SUPABASE_URL=https://your-project.supabase.co